CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Windows.md

 ![](https://i.imgur.com/KYAkuGj.png)

 ####Installer Logs
 During the installation, the Installer will create logs.
 The logs will be created in a directory within the temporary directory of the operating system.
 Each installation attempt will create an individual log with a timestamp.
 For Windows, this location would be `C:\Users\loggedinUser\AppData\Local\Temp`.
-If you have trouble with the installation, please provide this log file to [support@cisecurity.org](mailto://support@cisecurity.org).
+If you have trouble with the installation, please provide this log file on a [support ticket](https://www.cisecurity.org/support/).
 To view the log at any time, select the button that says Get Installation log.

 <a name="confAndDeploymentManual"></a>
 ##Configuration and Deployment - Manual##